Wild's Zach Parise: 'I have no problem coming back'

 Ready for return

-Asked if he'd be open to a trade, Parise mentioned the term left on his contract and said he intends to show up for camp, hasn't been told otherwise and doesn't want to cause speculation.
+Asked if he would be open to a trade, Parise mentioned the term left on his contract and said he intends to show up for camp, hasn't been told otherwise and doesn't want to cause speculation.

-That's what would make him satisfied, continuing to get on the ice with the Wild.
+That's what would make Parise satisfied, continuing to get on the ice with the Wild.

 "I can play the game," Parise said.
 "There's not a doubt in my mind on that.
 It was a different year that I've ever had from that standpoint, but there's never been any doubt in my mind that I can play the game and be productive and contribute to this team and help this team win."